Lieutenant Governor Drew Wrigley

 In 2001, Wrigley was nominated by the President and confirmed by the U.S. Senate as North Dakota’s 17th United States Attorney.
 He led his office’s successful efforts to combat violent crime, large-scale narcotics trafficking, financial fraud and Internet crimes against children.
 Wrigley was asked to serve in a variety of national leadership roles for the Department of Justice during his tenure, including terms on the Attorney General’s Advisory Committee for three successive U.S. Attorney Generals, John Ashcroft, Alberto Gonzales, and Michael Mukasey.
 In 2009, Wrigley stepped down as U.S. Attorney to become Vice President of a North Dakota-based Medicare/Medicaid contractor doing business across the United States.

-As Lieutenant Governor, Wrigley serves as President of the North Dakota Senate, chairs the North Dakota State Investment Board, leads the state’s highly successful trade office and participates in a variety of boards and commissions as the Governor’s representative.
+As Lieutenant Governor, Wrigley serves as President of the North Dakota Senate, leads the state’s highly successful trade office, and chairs the North Dakota State Investment Board, the Capitol Grounds Planning Commission, the Higher Education Challenge Fund Commission and the Northern Plains Unmanned Aircraft Systems Authority, along with other boards and commissions as the Governor’s representative.
 Wrigley was elected to his first full term as Lieutenant Governor in 2012.

 Wrigley, his wife, Kathleen, and their three children live in Bismarck.